Costco’s Stakeholders, CSR & ESG Strategy

 4. Communities (least priority)

 Employees.
 Costco prioritizes employees as the most significant of its stakeholders.
 These stakeholders are significant because they directly influence business performance.
 The interests of this stakeholder group are equitable employment and career opportunities.
-Costco’s corporate social responsibility efforts effectively satisfy these interests through a number of policies and programs:
+Costco’s corporate social responsibility efforts satisfy these interests through several policies and programs included in its CSR and ESG strategy:

 • Internal leadership development policy to promote employees